This is my guide to what to see and do in Broome, no matter how many days you have to explore this part of the Kimberley.

 As of August 2020, the Sunset Bar and Grill is only serving guests of Cable Beach Resort.
 Fortunately the bar is open and available to anyone and no bookings needed (or possible!).
 Before arriving in Broome, check with the resort to see if their Japanese restaurant Zensai, which is an all-time favourite of mine, has re-opened.
 If it is, do yourself a favour and book.

-Zookeeper’s Store: One of my favourites in Broome but for this season they have significantly reduced their service (due to Covid).
+Zookeeper’s Store: One of my favourites in Broome but during winter 2020, they had significantly reduced their service (due to Covid).
 At that time, they were only offering takeaway coffees and food from their glass display cabinet.
-While everything is served as takeaway, you can dine in the cafe to eat and drink.

 Happy news though as they are now offering their regular service.
-Even when they had a reduced offering, it is still my go-to spot for a morning coffee.
+Even when they had a reduced offering, it was still my go-to spot for a morning coffee.
 They have a lovely courtyard area that is always popular.
 Check them out for breakfast, lunch or dinner.

 Divers Tavern: while far from fine dining, this very popular pub has two main areas.
-The bistro that serves generous portions of all the pub favourites and has huge TVs for sport.
+The bistro serves generous portions of all the pub favourites and has huge TVs for sport.
 The second areas is the external “beach bar” that also serves the meals from the bistro but also has live music and even quiz nights.
 A top attraction has to be the Miss Cable Beach competition every August.
-This year it’s a bit later so there will be some rounds in early September.
+Last year it was a bit later so there will be some rounds in early September.